Deepam-Rai/Notes/Cloud_Computing/Chapter 2 - Principles of Parallel and Distributed Computing.md

 - Service provider: Provider and maintainer of the service.
 	- Registries: can be used to publish services with additional - contract details, fees, nature of service,etc.
 - Service consumer
-- Service orchestration: When data is aggregated from other services or creation of workflow of services.
+- Service orchestration: When data is aggregated from other services or when creation of workflow of services is done.
 - Service choreography: Coordinated interaction of services without single point of control.

 Guiding features: